Raising Manager

 [input your-name]

-All attributes (except id and name) of the <input />
+All attributes (except id and name) of the <input /> HTML tag are also available for the [input] shortcode, with an identical role.

 Example: